ng-training/docs/ng-resources.md

 - [Angular Connect](https://www.youtube.com/channel/UCzrskTiT_ObAk3xBkVxMz5g)
 - [Ng Conf](https://www.youtube.com/user/ngconfvideos)

-There are lots of other resources we forgot or jost failed to mention here :)
+There are lots of other resources we forgot or just failed to mention here :)